LSSTDESC/desc-wfmon/desc/sysmon/README.md

           log - If non-blank, logging is to this file.
 Blank means stdout. ['']

 Any of the arguments may be included or omitted with the values shown in backets used in the latter case.
-The defaults may be changed in class Params, e.g.
+The defaults are specified in class Params and may be changed there instead of providing arguments, e.g.

     >>> desc.sysmon.Params.dbg = 3